 A significant part of home safety involves protecting yourself and loved ones from emergency situations.
 For many of us, that means making sure we are taken care of in the event of a medical emergency.
 Whether it is for yourself, a family member or friend, a medical alert system can help offer peace of mind and security to those who are at risk of medical emergencies.

-Medical Guardian is an industry leading home and personal alert system offering excellent service and a variety of packages to fit your lifestyle and needs.
+Medical Guardian is our #1 choice for best medical alert systems in 2017.
+They are an industry leader in home and personal alert systems, offering excellent service and a variety of packages to fit your lifestyle and needs.

 - Free equipment, activation and shipping

 - Lifetime warranty

 - No contract, only a 90 service agreement

 - GPS and home systems

 - Emergency dispatch or call family and friends

 - Waterproof equipment

 - Multiple wearable options: necklace pendants, discreet bracelets and belt clips